 Make An Offer

 You can make a manual offer below the List Price to see if the current owner will accept.
 The owner can accept or reject (or ignore) these offers as they like.
-Manual offers expire in 24 hours.
-You can also withdraw an offer at any time if it has not yet been accepted.
+Manual offers expire in 72 hours.

 (You’ll notice a field for the Analyst Benchmark price.
 This is an algorithmically derived benchmark we include to provide guidance on what we think might be a fair price guidance based on the catalog performance.
 That benchmark is only available to All Access investor members.)